 Form 941 (Schedule B) is used by the IRS to check if employers have deposited their employment tax liabilities on time.
 If you’re a semi-weekly schedule depositor and you miss or delay your deposits, the IRS can and will assess you with an average Failure to Deposit (FTD) penalty.

-Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors, is used by employers in the United States to list their tax liability for each day.
+Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors, is used by employers in the United States to report tax liability information for each day.
 An employer’s tax liability is based on the dates the wages were paid to his or her employees.
 An employer’s tax liability may include the following:

-An employer does not have to use the Schedule B form to show his or her federal tax deposits since the Internal Revenue Service (IRS) obtains all of its members’ deposit data from different kinds of electronic funds transfers.
+An employer does not have to use the Schedule B 941 form to show their own federal income tax deposits since the Internal Revenue Service (IRS) obtains all of its members’ deposit data from different kinds of electronic funds transfers.
+This includes payroll taxes and withheld federal income tax information for particular people.

 An employer or an individual must fill out the Schedule B form if he or she is a semiweekly schedule depositor.
 An individual may be considered as a semiweekly schedule depositor if he or she has reported more than $50,000.00 of employment taxes in the lookback period.
 Furthermore, an individual can also be considered as a semiweekly schedule depositor if he or she has already accumulated a tax liability of $100,000.00 or more on any given day in the current or prior calendar year.
 If an individual happens to become a semiweekly schedule depositor during the current quarter, he or she must complete the Schedule B form for the entire quarter.